DinoChiesa/Apigee-Java-Delay/README.md

 ## Notes on Usage

-There is one callout class, com.google.apigee.edgecallouts.delay.DelayCallout.
+There is one callout class, com.google.apigee.callouts.delay.DelayCallout.

 The delay time in milliseconds for the policy is configured via a property in the XML.
 By default it is a random number between 850 and 1850 milliseconds.